Cabinet Question Time

 Questions can be submitted in advance and you are encouraged to attend to put them to the panel in person on the night.

-Answers to all questions submitted in advance will soon be posted on this page.
+Answers to all questions submitted in advance will be posted on this page after the event.

 To help us anticipate numbers and catering needs, please book your ticket here.

-Cabinet Question Time is your opportunity to question the Leader and Cabinet of Hounslow Council.
+Cabinet Question Time is your opportunity to question the Leader and the Cabinet of Hounslow Council.

-With a similar format to BBC Question Time, local residents will come face to face with elected councillors who are accountable for decision making in the Council.
+With a similar format to BBC's Question Time, local residents will come face to face with elected councillors who are accountable for decision making in the Council.

 This allows members of the public to question local political leaders on key issues and topics affecting the Borough of Hounslow.